Trichomoniasis is a sexually transmitted infection (STI). It occurs in teens and adults and affects both men and women.

 Trichomoniasis is an infection caused by a single-cell parasite called Trichomonas vaginalis.
 The parasite is spread through sexual intercourse, so it’s an STI.

-The parasite most commonly infects the urethra (the canal that carries urine from the bladder to outside the body) inside the penis of men and the vulva, vagina, and urethra of women.
+The parasite most commonly infects the urethra (the tube that carries urine from the bladder to outside the body) and penis.
+It can also infect the vulva or vagina.
 It is uncommon for the parasite to infect other parts of the body, such as hands, mouth, or anus.
 Most people with trichomoniasis do not have symptoms, so they may not get treated and may spread the infection to their partners without even knowing it.

 Who is a risk for trichomoniasis?